LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-seemed-like-a-healer.md

 Did we spend our chance?

-Love is not the same,
+Love is not the same.

+&nbsp;

-in the aftermath
+In the aftermath

-I'm cold but wise.
+I'm having a cold from ice.